My ambition as visual storyteller is to:

 Today my approach has changed radically!
 My mission is now to document how the indigenous people of today still rely on the surrounding nature.
 I strive to place humans and animals in a larger context.
 I seek to display animals and humans as but a small element in the breathtaking Greenland landscapes.
 I seek to capture the interactions between the people and the animals which are essential to human survival – both culturally as well as in the household.
 This is achieved not by a single, short trip to the Arctic on a cruise ship but requires spending long periods of time in Greenland.
 It requires following the hunters on their dog sleds, snow mobiles and small dinghies when they venture out on their quests for food.

 Among Greenland’s birds, I have my own favorite, the Little Auk, but I am mostly known for my work with another seabird, the Arctic Tern.
 As the leader of an international research team, I was the first in the world to map the Arctic Tern’s incredible annual journey from Greenland to Antarctica and back again - the longest migration in the animal world.
-These fascinating results traveled around the world, and are communicated through this website.
+These fascinating results traveled around the world, and are communicated through this blog.

 In my opinion, there is no better way to communicate this than through B/W photography!